NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
-      Dashing and then imputing a jump during the dash give a boost of horizantal, and vertical, momentum, at the cost of 2 stamina bars.
+      Dashing then inputing a jump during the dash gives a boost of horizantal and vertical momentum at the cost of 2 stamina bars.
     </td>
     <td width="100px">
       1. Dash <br />